kaaengine/kaa/docs/tutorial/part02.rst

         self.arrow2.rotation_degrees += 1  # rotating 1 degree PER FRAME (not the best design)
         self.arrow3.rotation_degrees += 90 * dt / 1000  # rotating 90 degrees PER SECOND (good design!)

-Run the game and notice how the arrows rotate around their respective origin points.
+Run the game and notice how the arrows rotate **around their respective origin points**.
 It's also worth noting that it's generally better to include dt in all formulas which transform game objects.
-Rotating, moving, or generally applying any other transformation by a fixed value **per frame** can lead to problems because it is not guaranteed that frame time (dt) will always be identical.
+Rotating, moving, or generally applying any other transformation by a fixed value per frame can lead to problems because it is not guaranteed that frame time (dt) will always be identical.
 Some frames may take longer to process than others and the visible transformations would suddenly speed up or slow down, confusing the player.
 Thus it's usually better to apply transformations **per second**.